- M.A. in Ancient Greek and Roman Studies

 For the most updated course listing, course descriptions, and degree requirements, please visit the Registrar's website.

-For fall semester (starts in late August): rolling, beginning January 15
+For fall semester (starts in late August): February 15

 All students who have completed a Bachelor's degree are eligible to apply for the M.A. program in Ancient Greek and Roman Studies (Classical Studies).
 Applicants need to submit: